-The Applied Information Technology General course may provide opportunities for students to learn about Aboriginal and Torres Strait Islander histories and cultures.
-Students could explore creative, engaging and diverse learning contexts so they can value and appreciate the contribution by the world's oldest continuous living cultures to past, present and emerging technologies.
+The Applied Information Technology ATAR course may provide opportunities for students to learn about Aboriginal and Torres Strait Islander histories and cultures.
+Students could explore the creative, engaging and diverse learning contexts so students can value and appreciate the contribution by the world's oldest continuous living cultures to past, present and emerging technologies.